the-codingschool/TRAIN-datasets/global_education/readme.md

 **Dataset description:**

-This meticulously curated dataset offers a panoramic view of education on a global scale , delivering profound insights into the dynamic landscape of education across diverse countries and regions.
-Spanning a rich tapestry of educational aspects, it encapsulates crucial metrics including out-of-school rates, completion rates, proficiency levels, literacy rates, birth rates, and primary and tertiary education enrollment statistics.
-A treasure trove of knowledge, this dataset is an indispensable asset for discerning researchers, dedicated educators, and forward-thinking policymakers, enabling them to embark on a transformative journey of assessing, enhancing, and reshaping education systems worldwide. *(from Kaggle)*
+This comprehensive dataset provides a wide-ranging overview of global education, offering deep insights into the evolving educational environments across various countries and regions.
+It includes essential data covering a broad spectrum of educational indicators, such as out-of-school rates, completion rates, proficiency levels, literacy rates, birth rates, and enrollment statistics for primary and tertiary education.
+This rich resource serves as a crucial tool for researchers, educators, and policymakers who are committed to analyzing, improving, and reforming educational systems around the world.

 <br />